stangandaho/CV4-Tree-Detection/README.md

 ```

 ## 🧪 Requirements
-Make sure the requierement are installed:
+Make sure the requierements are installed:
 - Python 3.8+
 - R (for running the `.R` scripts)

 Install Python dependencies:

 ```bash